Negative energy blowup results for the focusing Hartree hierarchy via identities of virial and localized virial type: Introduction

 \subsection{Acknowledgements}

 The author would like to thank T. Chen and N. Pavlovic for valuable conversations concerning the Gross-Pitaevskii and Hartree hierarchies.
-The author was partially supported by NSF grant DMS-1361838 during the preparation of this work.
+The author was partially supported by NSF grants DMS-1361838 and DMS-1748083 during the preparation of this work.